Phil Tetlow

 In 2017, Phil gave the TED talk on "8 Steps to Understanding Information - and Maybe the Universe."

-He's currently working on Ecosystems Architecture ( with The Open Group), Quantum Information, Social Machines, Graph Database, and his much awaited fourth book.
+He's currently working on Ecosystems Architecture ( with The Open Group), Quantum Information, Social Machines, Graph Database and BSI® and ISO® standards on Artificial Intelligence (AI).
 His latest paper on Quantum Semantics can be found here.

 signature